 The Kenya public limited company

 - Setting up a Kenya public limited company requires a minimum of seven shareholders and two directors;

 - Other requirements are like those of a private limited company, except that the company will also have to file its (audited) financial statements with the Kenya Companies Registry;

 - A Kenya public company is mostly preferred by entrepreneurs or investors looking to list their company on the Nairobi Stock Exchange.

 - The branch office is allowed to invoice local customers, sign local sales contracts and receive income from customers.
 However, the branch office will be required to obtain the necessary licensing for its industry of business;

 - The foreign company will also be required to appoint one resident representative in Kenya.

 - Local and foreign business looking to establish a manufacturing company or an agriculture oriented business in Kenya for export purposes can choose to set up a limited liability company in an Export Processing Zone (EPZ);

-- Currently this is the only limited liability company permitted to have a 100% foreign ownership and must register and get approval with the Export Processing Zone Authority.
+- All limited liability companies that wish to secure EPZ status must register and get approval with the Export Processing Zone Authority.